 Formerly Pangasinan Savings and Loan Bank

 In the early part of 1976, a closely-knit circle of friends from San Fabian, Pangasinan informally gathered together and decided to organize the second thrift bank in Pangasinan.
 The group was composed of Dr. Gregorio Tercero De Guzman, Jr., a private medical practitioner, Atty.
 Conrado P. Gubatan, at that time Mayor of San Fabian, Mr. Daniel P. Calimlim, an insurance underwriter also engaged in the poultry business, and Mr. Mauro S. Abalos, an accountant, and businessman.
 They invited Msgr.
-Oscar A. Aquino, who was then parish priest of San Fabian and a native of Mangaldan to join them.
+Oscar A. Aquino, who was then parish priest of San Fabian and a native of Mangaldan joined them.
 With the support of some relatives, namely, Dr. Letecia L. Quinto and Mr. Alfredo B. Quinto, related by affinity to Dr. Gregorio Tercero De Guzman, Jr. and Dr. Loreto J. Gubatan, a dentist and brother of Atty.
 Conrado P. Gubatan, the group managed to deposit Five Hundred Thousand Pesos (P 500,000.00) with the Central Bank and this amount was the minimum paid-up capital required of a thrift bank at that time.

 In August of 1976, the first staff of the bank led by Dr. and Mrs. Gregorio Tercero De Guzman, Jr. underwent a 15-day training at the Central Bank Training Institute.
 The basic training course was specially designed for employees of savings and loan associations, one of three categories of thrift banks.

 With a fully trained staff, the Bank opened on October 3, 1976, in a rented building in Mangaldan, right at the center of business of the town.
 The Banks name back then was PANGASINAN SAVINGS AND LOAN ASSOCIATION, INC. The blessing was officiated by the late Msgr.
 Federico Limon, Archbishop of Lingayen-Dagupan with prospective depositors, hundreds of them, in attendance.
 The guest of honor was the late Mr. Manuel Santos, the Central Bank Director in charge of savings and loan associations.

 At the end of 1976, after three months of operation, the Association exceeded break even and realized a profit of P 137.00.
 Since then, the Corporation has been profiting except for the troublesome years that followed the assassination of Ninoy Aquino.